mandres2/liri-node-app/README.md

 ## Running the tests

-Explain how to run the automated tests for this system
+// Insert GIF // video

 ### Break down into end to end tests

 Explain what these tests test and why

+What I am running here is to see if the application...
 ```
 Give an example
 ```